Glossary of Terms for Audiology

 Behind the ear hearing aid

-A hearing aid worn behind the ear in a small casing
+A hearing aid is worn behind the ear in a small casing

 Bilateral hearing loss